Skip to Content

 As a missionary, you’ve learned to observe people, what they do, what they value and what problems they face.
 Those are exactly the kinds of skills people are looking for in consultants.

 Missionaries spend a lot of time working closely with other people.
-Through this, they learn how different people work, which is a perfect skill to have in a consulting job.
+Through this they learn how different people work and how to use these skills.
+This is a perfect fit for a consulting job.

 Fundraising